aleiadevore/lumi_cue/README.md

 Lumi Cue is an Alexa skill that combines visual and auditory cues for timers.
 Ask Alexa to tell Lumi Cue to set a timer.
 While it runs, your Lifx lights will create a soothing ambiance.
 At the end of your timer, the lights will revert back to your original settings.
 ## Download
+- To use our application you will need an [Alexa Developer Console](https://developer.amazon.com/alexa/console/ask) account to be able to use the skill.
+- Once you have an account, you will want to go to the [Lumi Cue Github Repository](https://github.com/aleiadevore/lumi_cue/tree/main) and fork the repo so that you can import the task from github.
+- After forking the repository, you can go back to the [Amazon Developer Console](https://developer.amazon.com/alexa/console/ask).
+From there you want to click on **create skill** to make an Alexa skill that you can import to.
+- You will want to give your skill a name and choose the **custom model** and **node.js** options.
+- Once you click create skill in the top right corner you will be taken to a page which has you select template for your skill.
+On this page you will want to select **import skill** in the top right corner of the page.
+- Here you can paste the link from the forked Repository that you made.
 ## Using Lumi Cue for the first time
 Before using Lumi Cue for the first time, you will need to set up your personal Lifx token.